pedro092692/automated_dinosaur_game/README.md

 # Google Chrome Dinosaur game bot

-This bot plays automatically the Google Chrome game based on a snapshot of the screen and check if there is an obstacle like cactus or to achieve this was used pyautogui and selenium to execute the game, Note: for the correct functionality you display resolution must be 1920x1080
+This bot plays automatically the Google Chrome game based on a snapshot of the screen and check if there is an obstacle like cactus or bird to achieve this was used pyautogui and selenium to execute the game, Note: for the correct functionality you display resolution must be 1920x1080

 ## Screenshots: